A Basildon Chronology|

 the development corporation during construction of the new town is now under its ownership,

-though attemps at new development schemes in some areas has so far met with strong local
+though attempts at new development schemes in some areas has so far met with strong local

 opposition.
 It retains the powers of its predecessors.